-Healthy Pre-race Muffins Recipe is so yummy.
+Super Healthy Muffins Recipe is so yummy.
 It’s hard to believe these muffins are good for you.
-Bake them and enjoy, then freeze the leftovers for a healthy meal on the go!
+Bake them and enjoy them, then freeze the leftovers for a healthy meal on the go!

 These Healthy Pre-race Muffins Recipe are loaded with vitamins and nutrients.
 They’re delicious too!
 Do you know a little secret?
 They taste like carrot cake!
 Well, carrot cake without the frosting.
 But, they are wonderful!